Envirometrix/PredictiveSoilMapping/01-Introduction.md

-difference compared to PSM, where the object of study is frequently an individual soil property and the objective is to map the pattern of spatial distribution of that property (over some depth interval) independently from consideration of the spatial distribution of soil individuals or other soil properties.
+difference compared to PSM, where the object of study is frequently an individual soil property and the objective is to map the pattern of spatial distribution of that property (over some depth interval), often independently from consideration of the spatial distribution of soil individuals or other soil properties.

 Soil maps give answers to three basic questions: (1) what is mapped?,